|

 be designed.
 So what to do?

-As far as we are aware there seems nothing on the
+As far as we are aware there seems little on the

-market comparable with the Logik IR100.
+market comparable with the Logik IR100, but see the insert above just found.
 Roberts make a great Internet radio

 - my son has had one for 2 years, it cost £150 and has now gone up to £170,